 Data on foreign direct and portfolio equity investment are compiled on the basis of market prices, whenever available.
-Market prices on the last day of the reporting period taken from the Zagreb Stock Exchange are used in the part related to investment in the Republic of Croatia, while in the part related to investment abroad, the reporting units participating in the reoriginal currencies into the reporting currencies is performed: search on direct and portfolio equity investments are obliged to state the value at market prices of their equity investment abroad.
+Market prices on the last day of the reporting period taken from the Zagreb Stock Exchange are used in the part related to investment in the Republic of Croatia, while in the part related to investment abroad, the reporting units participating in the research on direct and portfolio equity investments are obliged to state the value at market prices of their equity investment abroad.
 When this is not possible, the book value of total equity